pnochisaki/young-inglewood/_content/pages/faq.md

 ---
 ### YOUR WINE SOUNDS AMAZING, HOW CAN I GET SOME?

-Create a login to get access to an allocation and order our wine on our purchase page.
+We're so glad you think so!
+Creating a [login](https://young-inglewood.vercel.app/profile/create-account) to get access to a basic allocation and allows you to order our wine on our [purchase page](https://young-inglewood.vercel.app/collection/all).

 ### HOW DO I GUARANTEE AN ALLOCATION?

-We recommend you join our Friends of Young Inglewood membership.
+We recommend you join our [Friends of Young Inglewood membership](https://young-inglewood.vercel.app/membership).
 Our FYI members get first access to all our releases.

 ### CAN YOU SHIP WINE TO ME?